COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 Looking ahead to next week, I plan to prepare for peer heuristics testing and continue addressing any critical bugs discovered during the demo preparation.
 I will also be planning/creating meeting agendas to help us stay focused and on track.

-To end this Reflection I also worked on two PR reviews one being [C# analysis #327](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/327) and [Added API endpoint for POST /privacy-consent and GET /skills #322](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/322) add recommed some changes and recommedations
+To end this Reflection, I also worked on two PR reviews, one being [C# analysis #327](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/327) and [Added API endpoint for POST /privacy-consent and GET /skills #322](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/322), and added recommendations.